 This recipe is naturally gluten free.

-- Ghee – instead of ghee, you can use same amount oil (1 tablespoon) to make it vegan
+- Ghee - instead of ghee, you can use same amount oil (1 tbsp) to make it vegan

 - Coriander leaves - You can skip it and just use mint leaves.